akkornel/mpi4py/README.md

 We have already built mpi4py using that version of OpenMPI.
 So, before running our code, we first load the same OpenMPI module used to build mpi4py.

+(We don't need to run `module load` on the remote system, because Lmod modules do their work by manipulating environment variables, which SLURM copies over to the compute nodes.)

 Once that is complete, we use the `srun` command to run our job.
 SLURM finds enough nodes to run our job, runs it, and prints the contents of standard output and standard error.